CPA Retreat Facilitation

 - As outsiders, our background in marketing, organizational development, accounting, technology and as entrepreneurs, coupled with our experience in developing the strategy of numerous other organizations, gives us the ability to provide a unique perspective regarding the topics being discussed;

-- As nationally published authors and recognized keynote speakers, Bill and Dom have an awareness of market trends, management issues, and innovation due to the constant input they receive from conference participants throughout the US and Canada; and
+- As nationally published authors and recognized keynote speakers, Bill, Dom and Tommye have an awareness of market trends, management issues, and innovation due to the constant input they receive from conference participants throughout the US and Canada; and

-- Dom and Bill are comfortable managing confrontation, as well as exposing and controlling discussions regarding critical intimidating subject matter.
+- Dom, Bill and Tommye are comfortable managing confrontation, as well as exposing and controlling discussions regarding critical intimidating subject matter.